brittpinder/ios-reference/swiftui/property-wrappers/State/README.md

 ![](images/1.gif)

-In SwiftUI, views are constantly being destroyed and recreated.
+Now, every time the 'Roll' button is pressed, `number` is assigned a new value and the body of the view is recalculated and redrawn to reflect this.
+In SwiftUI, views are constantly being destroyed and recreated to reflect changes within the app.
 Using `@State` allows you to persist data across recreations of a view.
-In this example, every time the 'Roll' button is pressed, `number` is assigned a new value and the body of the view is recalculated and redrawn to reflect this.

 <br/>